layground/pockaw/CODE_OF_CONDUCT.md

 ## Code of Conduct

 ### Our Commitment
-We are committed to creating a welcoming and inclusive environment for all contributors to the BuddyJet project.
+We are committed to creating a welcoming and inclusive environment for all contributors to the Pockaw project.
 We value collaboration and respect for everyone's contributions.

 ### Contributor Guidelines

-As the project owner, I will be working on BuddyJet during my spare time.
+As the project owner, I will be working on Pockaw during my spare time.
 My availability may vary, and there may be periods where I am less active.
 However, I am committed to making progress and appreciate any contributions from the community.

 - **Open Collaboration**: Contributors are encouraged to take initiative!
 Feel free to fork the project, tackle open issues, and submit pull requests (PRs) whenever you see fit.
-Your contributions are valuable and will help accelerate the development of BuddyJet.
+Your contributions are valuable and will help accelerate the development of Pockaw.

 - **Issue Management**: If you have ideas for features or improvements, please open an issue.
 I will review them as time permits and incorporate them into the project roadmap.

 - **Communication**: For any discussions or questions, please use the issue tracker or reach out through our designated communication channels (e.g., Discord).
 I may not respond immediately, but I will do my best to keep up with any inquiries.

 - **Patience and Understanding**: Given my limited availability, I appreciate your patience as we develop this project together.
-Your support and contributions will help bring BuddyJet to life!
+Your support and contributions will help bring Pockaw to life!

 ### Do’s and Don’ts